JeanNessen/cpp_Raytracer/Google_tests/lib/docs/advanced.md

 ```

 Then, use the `TEST_P` macro to define as many test patterns using this fixture
 as you want.
-The `_P` suffix is for "parameterized" or "pattern", whichever you
+The `_P` suffix is for "parameterized" or "m_pattern", whichever you
 prefer to think.

 ```c++